 Norway is a natural amusement park, and there are so many fun ways to explore.
 Use your own muscle power and go hiking, cycling, skiing, climbing or kayaking, or enjoy other outdoor activities.
 For your safety and to ensure a better and more interesting experience, you can go on a variety of guided tours.
 A local guide will know the area very well, and by choosing a company located in the area you also contribute positively to the local economy.
 You can usually rent any necessary equipment.

-Further north, you can embark on the hybrid vessel Brim Explorer and go on a day cruise from cosy fishing villages of Lofoten in the summertime, or go on a winter whale safari in Tromsø.
+Further north, you can embark on the hybrid vessel Brim Explorer and go on a day cruise from cosy fishing villages of Lofoten in the summertime, or on a winter whale safari in Tromsø.
 The latter is on British newspaper The Telegraph’s list The 50 greatest adventures on Earth!

 More and more Norwegian restaurants go sustainable, and the majority offer exquisite vegetarian dishes as well as local meat.
 Try Himkok, a bar in Oslo that was awarded “The worlds most sustainable bar” in 2018, or Credo restaurant in Trondheim which received the first Michelin Nordic Guide Sustainability Award in 2019.
 Not to mention Rest, a unique restaurant in Oslo that turns leftovers into world-class gourmet meals.